 For more information, please refer to our article on unlawful stalking.

-A new offence under the POHA is doxxing, which came into operation on 1 January 2020.
-Doxxing refers to the publication of someone’s personal information with the intention to harass, threaten or facilitate violence against them.
-This new offence is targeted at enhancing protection of undesirable online behaviour.
+Another offence under the POHA is doxxing, which refers to the publication of someone’s personal information with the intention to harass, threaten or facilitate violence against them.
+This new offence is targeted at enhancing the protection against undesirable online behaviour.

 An example of doxxing is sharing a person’s personal information on social media and asking others to “teach him a lesson”.